jjiantong/FastPGM/README.md

 ### to do:
  * classification with features of continues values
+   * Gaussian Bayesian network
  * explore regression
  * support graph structures beyond trees
+   * Custom network *(working on...)*
+   * Structual learning algorithms
+     * Search and Score
+     * Tree-Augmented Naive Bayes (TAN)
+ * Soft evidence (help support incomplete data)
+ * Incomplete data
+ * Inference
+   * Message Passing and the Junction Tree Algorithm
+   * Sum Product algorithm
+   * MCMC Sampling (approximate inference)
+   * Exact Propagation (Gaussian Bayesian Networks)
+ * Latent variables

 ## How to use
 Create a directory called ```bin``` under the root directory.
 In Linux, you can use the following command.